therealozp/class-notes/economics of business strategy/strategic entry and exit.md

 - higher than the incumbent firms' LRATC
 - low enough so that the entering firms would have negative profit (profit cannot cover cost of entry)

-if an incumbent firm **could** change their price after another firm enters, **they would**. note that the Nash price in the duopoly is higher than the limit price, so the incumbent firm could unilaterally change their prices and make more profit.
+the entrant **knows** that if an incumbent firm **could** change their price after another firm enters, **they would**. the Nash price in the duopoly is higher than the limit price, so the incumbent firm could unilaterally change their prices and make more profit.

 limit pricing can only work if the incumbent firm can convince the entering firm that they can commit to charging the limit price post-entry.
 ### asymmetric situation 2: signaling theory